The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-Instead of explaining the nature of multiple scheduled tasks, you can simply quote him your Sprint Goal.
+Instead of explaining the nature of multiple scheduled tasks, you can simply quote your Sprint Goal.

-And even more likely, if you keep defining Sprint Goal, your CEO or client can just read your definition of the goal if you posted it in a public resource.
+If you keep defining the Sprint Goal, your CEO or client can just read your definition of the goal if you post it publicly.

 When defining your Sprint Goal and writing it down, it should be in the most understandable language for everyone involved in the project.

-The Sprint must be completed at the end of the last day without waiting for all User Stories to be completed.
+The Sprint must be completed at the end of the last day even if some User Stories are not completed.

 Sometimes it happens that some User Stories are not completed.